panyhenzeta/reading-is-good/README.md

 ## Developer note:
-- This project developed with Java 11 and spring framework(spring boot v 2.6.3)
+- This project developed with Java 11 and spring framework(spring boot v 2.6.4)
-- H2 database used for store data. save entities, persist request and response etc.
+- Mongodb used for store data. save entities, persist request and response etc.
     - H2 database can be reached {project_url}/h2-console.
 Credentials for h2-console,
        ```
        - jdbcUrl: jdbc:h2:./data/demo